netdata/blog/blog/2022-11-30-netdata-version-1.37.md

 Additionally, this release includes a number of improvements to our OpenRC init script, bringing it more in-line with best practices for OpenRC init scripts, fixing a handful of bugs, and making it easier to run Netdata under OpenRC’s native process supervision.

-We plan to continue improving this area during the next release cycle as well, including further improvements to our OpenRC support and preliminary support for installing Netdata as a service on systems using Runit.
+We plan to continue improving this area in upcoming release cycles as well, including further improvements to our OpenRC support and preliminary support for installing Netdata as a service on systems using Runit.

 ### Plugins function extension <a id="v1370-plugins-extension"></a>